Yann39/self-hosted/README.md

 ```
 iptables -D FORWARD -i %1 -j ACCEPT; iptables -D FORWARD -o wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth+ -j MASQUERADE
 ```

+The first 2 rules allow packets to be forwarded between interfaces: for traffic originating from wg0 (rule 1); and heading out of wg0 (rule 2).
+The first two allows forwarding so every traffic going in or out of the wireguard interface can be forwarded(routed).
+The last part translates incoming ips to the ip on the interface eth0 so basically NAT.

+%i is expanded to the interface name of the wireguard interface.

 In Wireguard clients settings, create a new client : name :  Yann-desktop-home